 - (1) The amounts reported represent the grant date fair value of stock option awards granted to each of the Named Executive Officers, calculated in accordance with the Financial Accounting Standards Board Accounting Standards Codification 718, Compensation Stock Compensation.
-The assumptions used by FirstService in calculating these amounts are incorporated herein by reference to Note 14 to FirstService's audited consolidated financial statements for the year ended December 31, 2019.
+The assumptions used by FirstService in calculating these amounts are incorporated herein by reference to Note 16 to FirstService's audited consolidated financial statements for the year ended December 31, 2020.
 For a description of the material terms of the stock option plan of FirstService and each option grant, see "Incentive Award Plans of FirstService FirstService Stock Option Plan" and "NEO Outstanding Option-Based Awards" below. - (2) The only annual incentive plan of FirstService is FirstService's annual performance-based bonus plan.
 See "Compensation Discussion and Analysis Annual Bonus Incentive" above.
-Annual incentive awards are accrued and finalized and paid following year-end once reviewed and approved by the Compensation Committee, the Board or the CEO, as applicable. - (3) All Named Executive Officers' base salary and annual bonus incentive amounts were paid in Canadian dollars (an average 2019 exchange rate of US\$1.00 = C\$1.327 has been used in the table above). - (4) Mr. Patterson received no compensation in connection with being a member of the Board.
+Annual incentive awards are accrued and finalized and paid following year-end once reviewed and approved by the Compensation Committee, the Board or the CEO, as applicable. - (3) All Named Executive Officers' base salary and annual bonus incentive amounts were paid in Canadian dollars (an average 2020 exchange rate of US\$1.00 = C\$1.34 has been used in the table above). - (4) As a result of the COVID-19 pandemic and its potential impact on FirstService's businesses, earlier in 2020, temporary base salary reductions were implemented by FirstService for certain management and employees, including the Named Executive Officers.
+In recognition of the efforts and performance of certain FirstService management, employees and Board members during the COVID-19 pandemic and in light of the foregoing 2020 base salary reductions, effective December 2, 2020, an aggregate of 34,000 options were granted under the Option Plan to the Named Executive Officers. - (5) Mr. Patterson received no compensation in connection with being a member of the Board.

-In 2019, the total cost of the compensation of all of the Named Executive Officers represented 4.3% of FirstService's adjusted earnings before interest, taxes, depreciation and amortization.
+In 2020, the total cost of the compensation of all of the Named Executive Officers represented 4.5% of FirstService's adjusted earnings before interest, taxes, depreciation and amortization.